 As a cardholder, you could look for a card or issuer that offers:

 - EMV chips: Cards with EMV chips are now fairly standard.
 EMV chips can add an extra level of protection compared to swiping a card's magnetic strip, but they may still be susceptible to card shimming—when a device gets put into a card terminal and copies your card's information while it's inserted.

 - Contactless cards: Tapping a card or using a mobile device with a digital wallet can be even safer than swiping or inserting your card.
 Many popular credit cards from major issuers, including the Chase Freedom Unlimited® and the Citi® Double Cash Card - 18 month BT offer, from our partner, come with contactless payments enabled and work with popular digital wallets.

 - Card lock: Locking a credit card can temporarily stop it from being used for new purchases, which can be nice if you can't find your card but don't want to go through the process of canceling it and waiting for a replacement.
-It's sometimes called "freezing" rather than locking, such as with Discover it® Cash Back (and Discover's other cards), which lets you temporarily freeze your account online or with the mobile app.
+It's sometimes called "freezing" rather than locking, which lets you temporarily freeze your account online or with the mobile app.

 There are also credit card fraud prevention measures that could be taking place without you noticing.

 For example, before a transaction gets approved, it may be assigned a risk score based on the time of day, transaction amount, card's transaction history, the location of your mobile phone and other variables.
 The merchant can decide whether to approve or deny transactions depending on their risk scores.
 And online purchases may be scrutinized based on additional information, such as the purchaser's IP address, email host, shipping address and order details.

 What Can You Do if You're a Victim of Credit Card Fraud?